perry-mitchell/slyfox/README.md

 ## API

 ### getNativeMethod(path{,  bindContext})
 Fetches a native window method at a given path.
-A path is simply the string representation of a method's location on the window: eg. window.setInterval.
-A bindContext is the HTML where you would like to bind the method.
+A path is simply the string representation of a method's location on the window: eg. window.setInterval. `bindContext` is an optional object to bind at the context - if not provided, the window/document will be used instead.

 If a method like `window.document.querySelector` is overwritten by some crappy JavaScript, you can retrieve it by calling `var querySelector = archetype.getNativeMethod("window.document.querySelector");`.

 In the same way, if you would like to make sure an HTML element has the native function you can call `var qsEl =  archetype.getNativeMethod("window.document.querySelector", divElement);`

 ### isNative(pathOrMethod)